klop282/my-periodic-job/index.md

 ### Github repos

-[I love github](https://github.com/thank-you-github/thank-you-github) and the wonderful platform it provides for the open-source community; but because it provides free private repos, I host most of my personal work on GitLab.
+[I love github](https://github.com/thank-you-github/thank-you-github) and the wonderful platform it provides for the open-source community; few of my projects are hosted here, but I also host private repos elsewhere.

-Only few old projects on github, and many forks of intresting projects are on my Github.